 Courses are designed for hybrid/blended delivery; all face-to-face class meetings are scheduled for evenings.
+Total of 43 credit hours.

 - Education Orientation (online) (0)

 - Cycle of Effective Teaching (2)

 - Methods of Teaching English as a Second Language (3)

 - Pre-residency Field Experience Block (1)